kasekun/MCVCM/README.md

 facilitate the cross-matching of the ATLAS 1.4 GHz radio source catalogue with DES photometric source catalogue.
-Initially, this cross-matching was performed directly between the radio data and optical
-\(I-\)band (e.g., ) and was later adapted to work with SWIRE
-\(3.6~\mu\)m infrared (achieving a more reliable cross-match, as established in ).
+Initially, this cross-matching was performed directly between the radio data and optical i-band (e.g., ) and was later adapted to work with SWIRE 3.6um infrared (achieving a more reliable cross-match).
 During the necessary modifications to facilitate this, I endeavoured to make this tool generalised and adaptable enough to be usable with any catalogue pairings.
-Following this, I have made the code available in a public repository ().
-MCVCM is being used in other projects – GLASS (GAMA Legacy ATCA Southern Survey) and GLEAM (GaLactic and Extragalactic All-sky MWA Survey) – which has encouraged the on-going development of the software.

 ## Description